Class Information: Sensory World

-Enrollment: The self-directed version of this course is provided free to patrons and is already available in your course list.
-If you are not a patron, click here to learn more.
+Enrollment: The self-directed version of this course is provided free to members and is already available in your course list.
+If you are not a member, click here to learn more.

-Details: Continuous access so long you are a PEP patron ($20 month)
+Details: Continuous access so long you are a PEP member ($20 month)

 Start Date: Open, start anytime